April 4, 2022

 Bring the Earrings to a Jewelry Store

-This option may be a little more difficult, but it is without a doubt the best option for someone who has really dirty earrings.
+This option might be a little more difficult, but it is without a doubt the best option for someone who has really dirty earrings.
 Jewelry stores have professional equipment designed to clean your earrings and make it shine like the day it was made.

 Almost all jewelry stores will clean earrings for free (even if you didn’t purchase the earrings from them) and so there is not really any risk bring the earrings to be cleaned.

 Jewelry stores will typically use ultrasonic cleaners or steam machines.
 They will also know which jewelry is safe to go through which cleaning process.